miso-lims/walkthroughs/_includes/libraries-trouble.md

 1. Find the correct aliquot in the list and check it.
 1. Click _Add_ on the toolbar.

-## How do I make bulk orders?
+## How do I make bulk sequencing orders?
-Making orders in bulk can be done from the _Pools_ page:
+Making sequencing orders in bulk can be done from the _Pools_ page:

-1. Select all the pools needing an order.
+1. Select all the pools needing sequencing.
 1. Click _Create Orders_ and enter the order information for each pool.

 ## How do I change the targeted sequencing type on a library?